10+ Best Apps for Your Dropbox

 Another great tool is Otixo, which allows you to use one web interface to access all of your cloud documents, such as Dropbox, Box, Google Docs and FTP servers.
 We’ve written an article about Otixo before if you want to know more.

 3. Add URLs to Dropbox

 There is one neat little app called URL Droplet which allows you to save a URL to your Dropbox for later.
 It could be useful for saving all those links you don’t have time to view at work.

 4. Email Attachments To Dropbox

 To get email attachments into Dropbox easily, there are two really good methods.
 One is to set up SendToDropbox and get a unique email address for your Dropbox which you can forward emails to if you want the attachment saved.
-The other option is the attachments.me browser extension and website, which lets you save Gmail attachments to Dropbox from within Gmail easily, including the ability to set rules for incoming attachments.

 5. Encrypt Your Dropbox

 Those of us who are using the cloud heavily realise the importance of encrypting that information, as a security breach could otherwise be a disaster.
 There are several great tools to encrypt your Dropbox, such as BoxCryptor, DataLocker and SafeBox.
-MakeUseOf has a great article on how to use BoxCryptor here.
+MakeUseOf has a great article on how to use BoxCryptor here .